KeePass Review 2024: Is It a Good Password Manager?

 While the core KeePass app is fairly limited, there are over 100 plugins for KeePass that add more features.
 Broadly speaking, these plugins allow you to add functions like account backup, database syncing with various cloud service providers, password auditing, browser integrations, and other utilities.

 The plugins give you a lot of flexibility to customize your core KeePass app.
 But considering that the best password managers like 1Password, Dashlane, and Keeper have most of these basic and advanced features built into their core apps, adding plugins for KeePass can quickly become frustrating.
-It’s also unnecessary if you go with a better competitor that includes them as standard.
+This flexibility can also complicate its use.
+While the core KeePass app has very basic features, it’s secure and regularly updated — the same can’t be said for many plugins.
+These are often outdated, leading to potential security vulnerabilities.

 KeePass is one of the most challenging password managers I’ve ever used.
 While installing the app is easy enough, things quickly become complicated from that point on.